 Origins of the Short Sale Rule

-The Short Sale Rule, known formally as the Uptick Rule or Rule 10a-1, was established by the Securities and Exchange Commission (SEC) in 1938.
-This rule aimed to curb speculative short-selling that could exacerbate price declines after the Great Depression.
+The Securities and Exchange Commission (SEC) established the Short Sale Rule, formerly known as the Uptick Rule or Rule 10a-1, in 1938.
+This rule aimed to curb speculative short-selling, which could have exacerbated price declines after the Great Depression.

 Impact of the Great Depression